Jidoex/beeper/README.md

 ```

 Run the app with `node src/index.js`, then test it by navigating to `localhost:8080` in your browser.
-Stop the app, then rerun it with `npx nodemeon src/index.js`.
+Stop the app, then rerun it with `npx nodemon src/index.js`.
 This will automatically restart your app on file change.

 ## Load environment variables and secrets